Beyoncé: 1990–2001: Early career and Destiny's Child

-The group adopted the name Destiny's Child in 1997, based upon a passage in the Book of Isaiah.
-That year, they released their major-label debut song, "Killing Time", which appeared on the soundtrack for the film Men in Black.
-Their debut single and first major hit, "No, No, No", preceded their debut album, Destiny's Child (1998), a moderate success.
-Released in July 1999, the group's second album, The Writing's on the Wall, peaked at number five on the US Billboard 200 and later achieved multi-platinum status in the country.
-The record spawned the singles "Bills, Bills, Bills", "Say My Name", and "Jumpin', Jumpin'"; the former two both peaked atop the US Billboard Hot 100.
+The group adopted the name Destiny's Child in 1996, based upon a passage in the Book of Isaiah.
+In 1997, following their inclusion on the soundtrack for the film Men in Black, they released their debut single and first major hit, "No, No, No", which preceded their debut album, Destiny's Child (1998), a moderate success.
+The group's second album, The Writing's on the Wall, was released in July 1999 and peaked at number five on the US Billboard 200, later achieving multi-platinum status in the country.
+The record spawned the singles "Bills, Bills, Bills", "Say My Name", and "Jumpin', Jumpin'"; the first two both peaked atop the US Billboard Hot 100.
 "Say My Name" won Best R&B Performance by a Duo or Group with Vocals and Best R&B Song at the 2001 Grammy Awards.
 The Writing's on the Wall became one of the best-selling R&B albums of all time, having sold 13 million copies worldwide.

-Following several lineup changes, Destiny's Child ultimately comprised Beyoncé, Rowland, and Michelle Williams.
-In early 2001, while the group were completing work on their third album, Beyoncé secured a leading role in the MTV made-for-television film Carmen: A Hip Hopera, an interpretation of the 19th-century opera Carmen.
+Following several lineup changes, Destiny's Child's final lineup comprised Beyoncé, Rowland, and Michelle Williams.
+In early 2001, while the group was completing work on their third album, Beyoncé secured a leading role in the MTV made-for-television film Carmen: A Hip Hopera, an interpretation of the 19th-century opera Carmen.
 Destiny's Child's third studio album, Survivor, was released in May 2001; it debuted at number one on the Billboard 200, selling 663,000 copies in its first week.
 The album produced the Billboard Hot 100 number-ones "Independent Woman Part I" and "Bootylicious", as well as the title track, which peaked at number two.
 "Survivor" earned the group a Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
-Following the release of their holiday album, 8 Days of Christmas (2001), Destiny's Child announced a hiatus to allow each member to pursue solo careers.
+Following the release of their holiday album 8 Days of Christmas (2001), Destiny's Child announced a hiatus to allow each member to pursue solo careers.